~by Texas Homesteader ~

 When RancherMan & I found this little piece of paradise, we were smitten that’s for sure.
 As we looked over that old fence at the dilapidated 1880’s barn and overgrown property, we saw something beautiful.
 We saw where our future would be found.
 We saw HOME.

-LOTS of thorns!
-This tree’s trunk is covered with an almost impenetrable mass of thorns all along the trunk and all along the branches too.
+There are LOTS of thorns on a Honey Locust tree!
+In the photo above you can see this tree’s trunk is covered with an almost impenetrable mass of thorns all along the trunk and all along the branches too.
 And these aren’t regular sized thorns y’all.
 Some thorns are right at a foot long!

 Hard To Control

 Want to cut them down?
 HOW??!!
 How do you get the chainsaw through the thorns.

 And once you do, how do you grasp the cut limb to haul it off?
 And do you really want to broadcast those thorns as you drag a limb away?
 (I’ll answer for you.
 No, no you do not!)

 Let me tell ya, much bloodshed has happened for me and RancherMan as we vow to rid our property of each and every one of these ‘Satan Trees’!

 And the female trees also produce bean pods, a favorite food for many critters.

 Of course they eat the bean pods and then deposit the seeds elsewhere in their scat.
 Many animals don’t digest the seeds so more trees are seeded this way. yippee…